Ridwan-the-Analyst/UK_Road_Accident_Analysis-/README.md

 ## 🚀 How to Use This Project
 1. Open the `.pbix` file with Power BI Desktop.
 2. Explore interactive visualizations and filters.
-3. (Optional) Load data into SQL Server for custom queries.

 ---